WeizhiGao/SE23/proj1/part3.md

     4. Run a python file in Terminal
     5. Use functions from the /menu to make operations on expenses.

 After these five steps, we can use the **Slashbot**.
-However, there were two main problem while deploying **Slashbot**:
+However, there were three main problem while deploying **Slashbot**:

     1. (Step 1) Environment Problem: fail to install the python environment according to the requirements.txt file in macOS system
     2. (Step 4) Running Problem: fail to run bot.py file
     3. (Step 5) Function fail: fail to send email regarding all expenses history.

-We will describe the two challenges in the next section.
+We will describe the three challenges in the next section.

 ## Challenges
 ### <font color=LightCoral>1.
 Environment Problem</font>